Top 10 Merle Haggard Songs

 Writing songs about hard times in America was Merle Haggard’s forte.
 A good example of that was the song that spoke of family struggles during the holiday season.
-‘If We Make It Through December’ is a perennial favorite at country radio all these years later, due in part to the fact that many hard-working parents can still relate to the message of hoping to just make it through what is supposed to be ‘the happy time of year.’
+“If We Make It Through December” is a perennial favorite at country radio all these years later, due in part to the fact that many hard-working parents can still relate to the message of hoping to just make it through what is supposed to be “the most wonderful time of the year.”

 ‘The Fightin’ Side of Me’

-‘The Fightin’ Side of Me,’ aimed at Vietnam protestors, was a controversial recording.
-However, Haggard told Tom Roland of Billboard’s No. 1 Country Hits that he wanted fans to know that he wasn’t saying that "you can’t stand up and say what you believe in, that’s one of the most important rights we have."
-Instead, he told Billboard, "If we hadn’t defended our way of living, American way of life in the past, there wouldn’t be anything to tear up today."
+“The Fightin’ Side of Me,” aimed at Vietnam protesters, was a controversial recording.
+However, Haggard told Tom Roland of Billboard’s No. 1 Country Hits that he wanted fans to know that he wasn’t saying that “you can’t stand up and say what you believe in, that’s one of the most important rights we have.”
+Instead, he told Billboard, “If we hadn’t defended our way of living, American way of life in the past, there wouldn’t be anything to tear up today.”

 ‘Workin’ Man Blues’